 \section{Introduction}

-In recent years, the video understanding community has witnessed a proliferation of video understanding tasks and their associated datasets in different scenarios such as temporal action detection (TAD)~\cite{thumos14,fineaction}, temporal action segmentation (TAS)~\cite{breakfast,gtea,50salads}, and Generic Event Boundary Detection (GEBD)~\cite{kinetics-gebd}.
-Meanwhile, many task-specific models~\cite{actionformer,diffact,temporalperceiver,ddm,asformer,react,tadtr} have achieved astonishing results in their tasks.
-With the rise of large language models (LLMs)~\cite{chatgpt,gpt,gpt2,gpt3}, a wide range of diverse language-related tasks are unified into a single modeling framework, resulting in remarkable achievements in sequence causal reasoning.
-Inspired by this, the temporal video understanding community critically demands the unification of multiple tasks with the rapid growth of temporal video data~\cite{ego4d,epic-kitchen}.
-However, these task-specific models~\cite{actionformer,diffact,temporalperceiver} above cannot handle different temporal understanding tasks.
-Given that few have attempted to unify these temporal video understanding tasks, how to design a unified architecture in these tasks and take advantage of datasets from different tasks to build a generalist model is a challenge that needs to be solved.
+In recent years, the video understanding community has witnessed a proliferation of video understanding tasks and their associated datasets in different scenarios such as temporal action detection (TAD)~\citep{thumos14,fineaction}, temporal action segmentation (TAS)~\citep{breakfast,gtea,50salads}, and generic event boundary detection (GEBD)~\citep{kinetics-gebd,tapos}.
+Meanwhile, many task-specific models~\citep{actionformer,diffact,temporalperceiver,ddm,asformer,react,tadtr} have achieved astonishing results in their tasks.
+With the emergence of large language models (LLMs)~\citep{chatgpt}, more and more different language-related tasks are beginning to be unified into a modeling framework.
+Inspired by this, temporal video understanding community also demands the unification of multiple tasks with the rapid growth of temporal video data~\citep{ego4d,epic-kitchen}.
+However, these task-specific models~\citep{actionformer,diffact,temporalperceiver} above cannot handle different temporal understanding tasks.